How Sharp Are Katanas?

 Samurai also use human bodies to ensure the performance of Katanas in actual battle.
 They used cadavers and sometimes alive human beings who had been convicted.

-The warriors tested the swords by performing a variety of cuts, such as diagonal slashing from shoulder to opposite hip, ankle cut, hip cut, etc. They also sliced human heads from a variety of angles.
+The samurai tested the swords by performing a variety of cuts, such as diagonal slashing from shoulder to opposite hip, ankle cut, hip cut, etc. They also sliced human heads from a variety of angles.

 These tests and subsequent inscriptions were extremely important in determining the value of Katanas.

 The more bodies it could cut from strategic angles, the more money someone would pay for it.
 Plus, it would increase the confidence and success of the katana wielder in battles.
+Katanas distinguished by their exceptional sharpness were categorized as "Wazamono (業物)."
+Based upon their performance in tameshigiri, the art of test cutting, swordsmiths were systematically classified into four distinct ranks:

 *A Katana with 7 bodies cut record